isaiahstarkey/isaiahstarkey.github.io/projects/project-4.md

 ---

 ## Project Overview
 The UH Manoa Marketplace is a web application where people within the UH community are able to buy or sell their personal belongings.
 This application is great for students who travel off island at the end of the school year; instead of renting out a storage container, they can sell their appliances, used textbooks, or any unwanted items.
 We all know how expensive buying textbooks at the bookstore is, so this is one way to cut down on some of the cost.
-When buying textbooks, students can look them up using their ISBN, by the course, and/or by the Professor.
 This application is not just for the students at UH Manoa, but the faculty and staff can also register to buy and sell their belongings.

 ## Contribution
 The contributions that I made to the project were creating the part of the item card.